Western Digital says Toshiba's actions in chip spat harm customers

 It also blocked certain Western Digital employees from accessing databases related their joint ventures.

-(Reporting by Thomas Wilson; Editing by Edwina Gibbs)
+Reporting by Thomas Wilson; Editing by Edwina Gibbs